 bus & tram

 A bit too far off?
 Or just feeling like a pause from the walking and biking?
 Being a student at HOGENT has a lot of advantages, including a reduced rate to ride the bus or tram.
 You can find all the current rates on the De Lijn website.
-Or visit a De Lijn booth in the city.
-As a HOGENT student, you can get a 35% discount.

 But the real deal here is that these tickets give you unlimited access to the public transportation in Flanders (and parts of Brussels).
 All of it.
 As soon as you are registered as a student here, you will get access to the discount forms.